mwojnars/schemat/django-app/hyperweb/hypertag/README.md

       #   Comment...
       p | Second paragraph

-A block comment behaves similar to text blocks and, like them, can span multiple lines:
+A block comment behaves similar to text blocks and, like them, can span multiple lines, if only a proper indentation of subsequent lines is kept:

     # this is a long ...
-      multiline ...
+        ... multiline
       block comment

 ##### Inline comments